 The inner walls of the castle were used for defense purposes centuries ago and are now one of the best attractions in the tower.
 They offer stunning views of London where you can neatly see the contrast between the medieval and modern city.

-- Do the Yeoman War Tour first to get an introduction of the complex.
+- Make sure you take the Yeoman War Tour to get an introduction of the complex.

-- Try to go there early as the latest hours tend to be the most crowded
+- Try to go there early in the morning as the latest hours tend to be the most crowded